 Helping Someone with Depression

-Taking Care of Yourself While Supporting a Depressed Loved One
+Supporting a Depressed Loved One While Taking Care of Yourself

 When a spouse, family member, or friend suffers from depression, your support and encouragement can play an important role in their recovery.
 You can help them to cope with depressions symptoms, overcome negative thoughts, and regain their energy, optimism, and enjoyment of life.
 However, your loved one’s depression can also wear you down if you neglect your own needs.
 These guidelines can help you support a depressed person in their recovery while maintaining your own emotional equilibrium.

 Depression is a serious but treatable disorder that affects millions of people, from young to old and from all walks of life.
 It gets in the way of everyday life, causing tremendous pain, hurting not just those suffering from it, but also impacting everyone around them.

 If someone you love is depressed, you may be experiencing any number of difficult emotions, including helplessness, frustration, anger, fear, guilt, and sadness.
 These feelings are all normal.
 It’s not easy dealing with a friend or family member’s depression.
 And if you don’t take care of yourself, it can become overwhelming.

 That said, there are steps you can take to help your loved one.
 Start by learning about depression and how to talk about it with your friend or family member.
 But as you reach out, don’t forget to look after your own emotional health.
 Thinking about your own needs is not an act of selfishness—it’s a necessity.
 Your emotional strength will allow you to provide the ongoing support your depressed friend or family member needs.